 The nominee has a disability.
 The nominee has made a significant contribution to the Darwin community, which has resulted in improved conditions, services, well-being, or understanding of individuals or groups of people with disabilities.
 The nominee has a record of being a champion for the rights of people with disabilities.

 - The Rising Star Award

-A person under 25 who makes an ongoing contribution to their school, workplace or community advocating for the rights and well-being of people with disability
+A person under 25 who makes an ongoing contribution to their school, workplace or community in Darwin advocating for the rights and well-being of people with disability

 The nominee is under 25 years old with a disability.
 The nominee makes an ongoing contribution to their school, workplace or community.
 The nominee advocates for the rights and well-being of people with disability.

-The winners of the 2021 Lord Mayoral Awards were announced at the Carnival of Fun held on 3 December 2021 on International Day of People with Disability.
+The winners of the 2022 Lord Mayoral Awards were announced at the Carnival of Fun held on 2 December 2022 to celebrate International Day of People with Disability.